Energy and Environment Program

 Energy Policy Forum

-Leaders from business, government, academia, and non-profit organizations established The Aspen Institute Energy Policy Forum in 1977 to discuss a range of current and emerging energy policy issues.
-Energy Daily has called the invitation only Forum "one of the most venerable and influential gatherings of energy cognoscenti."
-The format relies heavily on dialogue among experts with varied experience and perspectives.
-A few brief discussion-starting presentations begin each half-day session, with the majority of the time reserved for dialogue among the 70 or so participants.
-With an early emphasis on oil import dependence and more recent explorations of climate change and electricity restructuring, the Forum has regularly examined such major questions as fuel choice, development of technology, adequacy of supplies and the role of government.
+For 40 years the Aspen Institute Energy and Environment Program has convened a select group of leaders by invitation from business, policy, academia, and non-profit organizations to discuss a range of current and emerging energy policy issues.
+The format relies heavily on dialogue among experts with varied perspectives and expertise.
+A few brief discussion-starting presentations begin each session, with the majority of the time reserved for dialogue among the 70 or so participants.

 The 33rd annual Forum in July 2009 examined the electricity transmission grid in the US, the need for enhancements to improve reliability and allow the use of remote sources of renewable energy, the financial and siting challenges of building new transmission, the question of who pays, the potential and challenges of electric cars, and the opportunities provided to customers and utilities by new "smart grid" technologies.
 Linda Stuntz, former Deputy Secretary of Energy, and Susan Tomasky, Executive Vice President of American Electric Power, co-chaired the Forum.
 Download.

 With the expectation that a new Administration and Congress in 2009 would actively consider climate change legislation, the 2008 Forum considered "Climate Change and the Electricity Sector."
 Chaired by Jonathan Lash, President of World Resources Institute, and Jeff Sterba, CEO of PNM Resources, the Forum explored the science of climate change and the economic challenges of mitigation, heard from a panel of utility CEOs, considered several policy choices, and discussed new and evolving carbon markets.
-Download Contents, Foreword, Agenda and Participants; The Challenge; Executive Choices; Policy Design Issues; Financial and Regulatory Issues.
-Download the entire report here.
+Download.

 The 1998 Forum, "After Kyoto: Are There Rational Pathways to a Sustainable Global Energy System?", was chaired by AES Corporation and World Wildlife Fund Chairman Roger W. Sant.
 It addressed a number of major energy questions and challenges surrounding the Kyoto Protocol and the broader issue of how to achieve a sustainable global energy system.
 Although participants disagreed on the adequacy of the scientific basis for strong early actions to reduce greenhouse gases and on the wisdom of the Kyoto Protocol, there was widespread agreement on the need to take a long-term approach, to accelerate research and development in low-carbon and non-carbon fuels and technologies, to remove barriers to technological innovation, and to depoliticize the climate change debate.
 An open letter from several Forum participants transmitted these and other conclusions to the President and to Congressional leaders.